Central online and face to face CPD 2026 to 2027

 September

-Developing an induction programme for Newly Arrived EAL learners (Primary & Secondary)
+Developing an Induction Programme for Newly Arrived EAL Learners (Primary & Secondary)

 Newly arrived pupils may benefit from a time-limited induction programme when they start school.
 Support may be more effective if a structured programme is in place.
 This may cover key vocabulary and language structures to support survival language, language of the playground/canteen, language of maths/science as well as basic literacy skills.
 A good induction programme will help pupils settle and orientate in their new environments.
 This is an opportunity to share and hear best practice from colleagues to enable you to develop your own bespoke induction programmes.